Universal Distances for Extended Persistence: Introduction

 \section{Introduction}

-The core idea of topological persistence is to construct invariants of continuous real-valued functions by considering preimages and applying homology with coefficients in a fixed field $K$, or any other functorial invariant from algebraic topology.
+The core idea of topological persistence is to construct invariants of continuous real-valued functions by considering preimages and applying homology with coefficients in a fixed field~$K$, or any other functorial invariant from algebraic topology.
 The most basic incarnation of this idea studies the homology of sublevel sets. \emph{Sublevel set persistent homology} was introduced in \cite{MR1949898} and is described up to isomorphism by the \emph{sublevel set persistence diagram} \cite{MR2279866}.
-Moreover, the authors of \cite{MR2279866} introduce the \emph{bottleneck distance}, an extended metric for sublevel set persistence diagrams.
-An extension of this invariant considers preimages of arbitrary closed intervals \cite{MR2352705,Carlsson:2009:ZPH:1542362.1542408}.
-This is commonly referred to as \emph{interlevel set persistent homology}.
-As shown by \cite{Carlsson:2009:ZPH:1542362.1542408}, interlevel set persistent homology is described up to isomorphism by the \emph{extended persistence diagram} due to \cite{Cohen-Steiner2009}.
+An extension of this invariant considers preimages of arbitrary intervals, where non-closed intervals are treated using relative homology \cite{MR2352705,Carlsson:2009:ZPH:1542362.1542408}.
+This is commonly referred to as the \emph{Mayer--Vietoris pyramid}, due to its connection to the relative Mayer--Vietoris sequence.